 The New Testament church began with the descent of the Holy Spirit at Pentecost and is composed of all true believers in the Lord Jesus Christ.
 All true believers are united to him and to one another by the indwelling Spirit.
 This means that the church, as a whole, is not a merely human organization, but a living organism, known as the body of Christ.

 There are two Christian ordinances, baptism and the Lord’s Supper.
 Baptism signifies that the believer is buried with Christ and is risen with him to walk in newness of life.
 The Lord’s Supper is instituted by the Lord himself exclusively for his own.
 In the observance of the Lord’s Supper, believers remember him, they show his death until he comes, and they profess their union with Christ and ongoing faith in him as their only Savior.

 Every true child of God possesses eternal life and—being justified, sanctified, and sealed with the Holy Spirit—is safe and secure for all eternity.
+Once saved you cannot lose your salvation or entry into the eternal Kingdom.
 However, a Christian can, through sin, lose his fellowship, joy, power, testimony, and reward; and can incur the Father’s discipline.
 The believer’s relationship with God is eternal, being established by new birth; daily fellowship, however, is dependent upon obedience.